rtp-gcp/Keras-Philosophy/docs/GithubCodespaces.md

 5. Setup python inpreter for the VS Code workspace
     1. cmd shift p to bring up command window
     2. type `Python: Select Interpreter`
-    3. click the use existing option
+    3. click the use existing or browse to existing
     3. Use browse capability to browse to `notebooks/nbenv/bin/python3`
 6. In the file menu, create a new notebook
     1. click explorer on left sidebar
     2. click notebooks in the file explorer
         - We want to create the notebook in this folder
     3. click the add file button at the top of the explorer to add a new file
-        - name it `foo.ipynb`
+        - name it `Testy.ipynb`
         - click the new file and it should bring up a blank python jupyter notebook
 6. Test notebook setup
     1. Use this code for the first cell